syncfusion-content/maui-docs/MAUI/ListView/sorting.md

 ## Sorting with grouping by month and year

-Sorting the items along with grouping by using `KeySelector` based on returning the month and year value of the date-time property.
+Sorting and grouping the items by using `KeySelector` based on returning the month and year value of the date-time property.

 {% tabs %}
 {% highlight xaml %}